trem0403/cst2335_final_project/README.md

-# final_project
+# Final Project for Mobile Graphics course

-A new Flutter project.
+Repo to for final project.

 ## Getting Started